lsc4ss-s22/final-project-lyrics/README.md

 ##### Dask Data Cleaning and Statistics

-As thte raw data contains non-English songs, unreadable and messy unmatched lyrics with the songs, we did our data cleaning on Dask.
+As the raw data contains non-English songs, unreadable and messy unmatched lyrics with the songs, we did our data cleaning on Dask.
 After the data cleaning, we also did the data statistics and plot overview analysis on Dask

 ##### Spark Topic Modeling & Prediction